jesspencer/BBQ_in_DC/readme.md

-# Bbq DC Application
+# bbq_in_DC
-## bbq menus for restaurants in dc
+## "bbq_in_dc" is an application that can be updated by users; it will contain the menus for bbq restaurants in dc.
+The app will include:
+1. name of restaurant
+2. rating (ratings will come from yelp)
+3. menu_items for the restaurant, which will include name, description, price, course (entree, appetizer, dessert)

 ## Requirements
 1. sqlalchemy